lordgamez/nifi-minifi-cpp/CONTROLLERS.md

 ### Description

 Reads Sparkplug B messages and turns them into individual Record objects.
 The reader expects a single Sparkplug B payload in a read operation, which is a protobuf-encoded binary message.
-This reader is typically used with MQTT processors like ConsumeMQTT.
+This reader is designed to be used with ConsumeMQTT, since Sparkplug B is an MQTT-based protocol.

 ### Properties